Create a Custom Upload Add-on

 • Parse the file (json, xml, csv, ...)so we can extract relevant parts

 • Convert these relevant parts to our desired Textile format.
 We don't do it manually.
-We use templates and the template_service (provided by provided by dradis-plugins) to do that.
+We use mappings and the mapping_service (provided by provided by dradis-plugins) to do that.
 See below for more info

 • Save the format content into Dradis.
 Again, we do not do it manually, we use the content_service provided by dradis-plugins